wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 However, many features of C and C++ are outside the scope of Fortran's interoperability features.
 Even some features that *are* interoperable,such as enumerations and structs, have capabilities that do not map between the two languages.
-With SWIG-Fortran we attempt to extend the Fortran/C++ mapping as much as possible, keeping in mind that Fortran and C are inherently different languages designed at different times with different purposes in mind.
+With this SWIG module we attempt to extend the
+Fortran/C++ mapping as much as possible, keeping in mind that Fortran and C are inherently different languages.

 ## Fundamental types

-SWIG maps a number of the fundamental C types to their ISO Fortran equivalents via the `use, intrinsic :: ISO_C_BINDING` statement.
+SWIG maps the ISO Fortran equivalents via the `use, intrinsic :: ISO_C_BINDING` statement.
 The types mapped directly by SWIG are: